mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 ## Implicit `any` and type annotations

-Sometimes, we need to declare a variable before it gets initialized
+Sometimes, we need to declare a variable before it gets initialized:

 ```ts twoslash
 // @errors: 2554